reflexer-labs/geb/README.md

-# Reflex-Bond System
+# Reflexer Protocol

-This repository contains the core smart contract code for Reflex-Bond System.
+This repository contains the core smart contract code for Reflexer Protocol.

 # What is a Reflex-Bond?